 As one of the most used social media channels, Instagram is a great platform for brands to interact with their audiences.
-It has several features—such as in-app shopping and one-to-one messaging—that make it very attractive to businesses and shoppers.
+It has several features—such as in-app shopping and one-to-one messaging—that make it very attractive to businesses and shoppers for connections with followers.
 Outside of these capabilities, one feature has remained popular with brands and influencers alike since its 2017 release: Instagram Story polls.

-Instagram polls are stickers you can add to your Story posts which viewers can interact with by voting for one of two options.
-The options can be whatever you want them to be, from simple yes and no answers to comparing one outfit to another to voting on what content you should create next.
+Instagram polls are stickers you can add to your Story posts which viewers on social media can interact with by voting for one of two options.
+The options can be whatever you want them to be, from simple yes and no answers on Instagram poll questions, to comparing one outfit to another to voting on what content you should create next.

 If you have not used polls before, you should consider it—500 million Instagram accounts use Stories every day.
 Furthermore, 50% of users surveyed said they visited a website to buy a product after seeing it in Stories.
 These stats prove that polls can drive traffic and aren’t just fun sticker icons.

-This guide will take you through the requirements for creating an Instagram poll, a tutorial on how to make one, and ways to share its results.
+This guide will take you through the requirements for creating an Instagram poll for followers, a tutorial on how to make one, and ways to share its results.
 You’ll also find ideas with examples of polls in action.

 Requirements to make an Instagram poll

 Other than having a smartphone with the Instagram app installed, there aren’t many other requirements for Instagram story polls—unless you’re creating Story ads. which require that you do the following :

 - Set up Story ads in Ads Manager.